roryogorman/Crafts-by-Ainhoa/README.md

 ### Design
 #### Colour Scheme
 - To reflect the subject matter & aims of the site, I will be using soft colours throughout the site e.g. soft yellows, oranges, purples, etc. I feel that using these shades adds to the attractiveness of the site and is very appropriate.
-- The main colour used as a background for the NavBar & Footer is #989572 - a dark grayish yellow which I feel suits the pupose of the webiste well, and also blends very well with the background image.
+- The main colour used as a background for the NavBar & Footer is #989572 - a dark grayish yellow which I feel suits the purpose of the website well, and also blends very well with the background image.
 - Other colours have been chosen which complement the #989572 colour.
 These are:
     - a. #E0D8DE: A warm grey colour, used as the text colour
-    - b. #727598: A dark grayish blue colour, used as a colour for the 'Shop Now' button, as well as the hover colour for social media icons.
+    - b. #727598: A dark greyish blue colour, used as a colour for the 'Shop Now' button, as well as the hover colour for social media icons.
-    - c. #957298: A dark grayish magenta colour, used as a background for the User Review section.
+    - c. #957298: A dark greyish magenta colour, used as a background for the User Review section.

 #### Typography
 - Two fonts were used primarily for this site - 'Rochester' & 'Baskerville'.
 These are two fonts that are commonly used in craft websites and are both clean, clear & very readable and so I feel are appropriate for this site
 - For the 'Site Title' in the NavBar & 'Shop Now' buttons, I have used the 'Rochester' font.
-I feel that it looks artistic & it fits to the overrall feel of the site.
+I feel that it looks artistic & it fits to the overall feel of the site.
 - From researching other leading craft websites e.g. lovecrafts.com & mookko.co.uk, these sites use typography such as these throughout which makes their sites look very attractive.

 #### Imagery